 - (1) All islands, boulevards and easements shall be landscaped and irrigated.
-Islands within a cul-de-sac shall not have any plant materials that may obscure vision across the island between heights of three (3)3 feet to six (6)6 feet as measured from the established street grade.
-See Landscape Design Manual for additional requirements regarding the type and size of plantings. - (1)(2) Island and boulevard plantings do not count toward the required street tree totals. - (3) If an island's or entry's landscaping is to be re-landscapevised by the subdivision association, a landscape plan shall be submitted to the City for administrative approval.
+Islands within a cul-de-sac shall not have any plant materials that may obscure vision across the island between heights of 3 feet to 6 feet as measured from the established street grade.
+See Landscape Design Manual for additional requirements regarding the type and size of plantings. - (2) Island and boulevard plantings do not count toward the required street tree totals. - (3) If an island's or entry's landscaping is to be revised by the subdivision association, a landscape plan shall be submitted to the City for administrative approval prior to planting.